hannes-marais/innovation-algebra/README.md

 Apps/Tools built on top of IA and GPT frameworks:

 * None yet.
 Curious to see what app eco-system will develop around IA.
 Let me know, and I will add yours here.

+## The ChatGPT Prompt

+* Here is the current [ChatGPT prompt](/ia-gpt-4.md) (latest version 2.7).
+* The complexity of IA now has out-grown GPT 3.5, and my work is now just focusing on GPT 4.
+I know it leaves a lot of folks behind, so help to make it work on GPT 3.5 is appreciated.
+* You will likely run into usage limits of GPT-4 since IA tends to create long and interesting sessions.
+Currently there is no work-around for this.

 ## Getting Help